 Don’t be tempted to resort to home remedies.
 They will just delay your treatment and make the UTI more difficult to treat.

-What treatment will my doctor prescribe?
+What treatment will your doctor prescribe?

 Your doctor will first obtain a correct diagnosis from a urine and urine culture test to make sure you are suffering from a UTI and not something else.
 This will also identify if the cause of the infection is bacterial, viral or fungal and determine the right course of treatment.